stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 When Stryker finds two or more project references inside your test project, it needs to know what project should be mutated.
 Pass the name of this project using:

 `dotnet stryker --project SomeProjectName.csproj`

+The name will be matched to the full path.
+You won't have to pass the full path, as long as the name is unique for the found references.

 #### Specify extra timeout time
 Some mutations can create endless loops inside your code.
 To detect and stop these loops, Stryker generates timeouts after some time.
 Using this parameter you can increase or decrease the time before a timeout will be thrown.